 I had thought about getting these Christmas pajamas for myself and my toddler this year.
 Ultimately we decided against getting anything to wear this year, since I had recently gotten him some adorable T-shirts from Sweet Peas & Sweeties.

-If you’re looking for some adorable toddler (or mom) shirts, definitely check out Sweet Peas & Sweeties!
+If you’re looking for some cute baby, toddler, or mom shirts, definitely check out Sweet Peas & Sweeties!
 I love the stuff in her small shop.
 Pretty sure I would buy it all if I could!

 Something To Read